Grounded in science and collaborative from the beginning

-The Conservancy and the Association for Biodiversity Information publish Precious Heritage: The Status of Biodiversity in the United States; it warns that 1/3 of the plant and animal species found in the United States are in peril.
+TNC and the Association for Biodiversity Information publish Precious Heritage: The Status of Biodiversity in the United States; it warns that 1/3 of the plant and animal species found in the United States are in peril.

 The Nature Conservancy’s first water fund is established in Quito, Ecuador.
-Water users pay into the fund in exchange for the product they receive — fresh, clean water.
+Water users pay into the fund in exchange for the product they receive—fresh, clean water.
 The funds, in turn, pay for forest conservation.

 The Nature Conservancy turns 50; in celebration, 12 renowned photographers, including Annie Leibovitz and William Wegman, capture the rich and complex splendor of some of the Last Great Places in a photography exhibit.

-Following a decade of work in Colorado, we complete the last of a complex set of real estate transactions that clear the way for the designation of the country’s newest National Park, the Great Sand Dunes.
+Following a decade of work in Colorado, we complete the last of a complex set of real estate transactions that clear the way for the designation of the country’s newest national park, the Great Sand Dunes.